2023 NIH Data Management and Sharing Policy

 - Research associated with a clinical protocol that will undergo IC Initial Scientific Review

 The plans will address the elements indicated in the Intramural Research Program Data Management and Sharing (IRP DMS) Plan template.
-The template addresses six NIH-recommended core elements, and allows for the inclusion of IC-specific elements.
+The template addresses six NIH-recommended core elements.
+A copy of the template is given below to indicate the elements of the DMS plan.
+However, investigators should not enter their plan into this pdf, as plans must be entered directly into the NIDB.

 DMS Plans for ZIA research projects will be entered into the NIDB.
 (If available, plans can be submitted through an IC-based electronic system that transfers the information to the NIDB).
 Plans for research to be conducted on or after January 25, 2023 must be submitted prior to that date.
 The plans will be reviewed by the Scientific Directors (or their designees), and must be revised if the plan is not approved.
 In future years, plans can be updated as necessary, and new plans will be added as part of the annual review process.
 Investigators will submit a description of how they have complied with their approved DMS plan as part of the annual review, starting in 2024.

-Even though clinical protocols may be associated with a ZIA, the submission and review process of DMS plans will be different, taking into account the current system for review of protocols.
-Plans supporting a protocol will be submitted along with other materials as part of the IC Initial Scientific Review of protocols.
+Even though clinical protocols may be associated with a ZIA, the submission and review process of DMS plans will take into account the current system for review of protocols.
+Plans supporting a protocol will be entered into the NIDB and exported.
+The plan will then be submitted as an attachment into the PROTECT system, along with other protocol materials, as part of the IC Initial Scientific Review of protocols.
 The DMS plan will be reviewed by the IC’s Scientific Review Committee.
 The IRP DMS template will be used for materials submitted on or after January 25, 2023.
 For protocols that are ongoing or submitted for IC scientific review prior to January 25, 2023, a plan using the IRP DMS template will be submitted and reviewed as part of the quadrennial scientific review of the protocol.

 What Scientific Data Need to Be Shared